mhd-hfz/TicTacToe/README.md

-Here's a `README.md` focused solely on explaining the code structure and functionality:

----

 # Tic-Tac-Toe MDP & Reinforcement Learning Agents

 This project implements agents for the Tic-Tac-Toe game using **Markov Decision Processes (MDPs)** and **Reinforcement Learning (RL)** techniques.
 The project includes three primary agents: **Value Iteration**, **Policy Iteration**, and **Q-Learning**.
 Below is an overview of the core classes and the role they play in the implementation.